eyi1/notebook_app/README.md

 -rails db:seed (to seed the database)
 -cd notebook and run npm install
--rake start (should open browser to http://localhost:3000)
+-rake start (should open browser to http://localhost:3000) -sign up to start using the notebook features
 ```

 ## Code Status